 While flash flooding can occur anywhere from heavy rains and poor drainage, coastal flooding occurs when intense, offshore low-pressure systems drive ocean water inland.
 The water pushed ashore is called storm surge.

-Coastal Flooding in New York City
+Coastal Flooding and New York City

 National Weather Service Terms

 - COASTAL FLOOD WATCH: Issued by the National Weather Service when coastal flooding is possible within 12 to 36 hours.

 - COASTAL FLOOD WARNING: Issued by the National Weather service when coastal flooding is occurring, imminent, or expected within 12 hours.